mozilla-rally/facebook-pixel-hunt/README.md

 # and will rebuild and auto-reload for you.
 npm run watch

-# build the addon and output the xpi so that it can be side-loaded in Firefox Nightly.
+# build the extension and output a .zip of the extension in ./web-ext-artifacts
-npm run build:addon
+npm run package

 # run unit tests
 npm run test-integration